 Excessive short-term trading or other abusive trading practices may disrupt portfolio management strategies, increase brokerage and administrative costs and hurt Fund performance.
 The Board has adopted policies and procedures with respect to frequent purchases and redemptions and to seek to prevent market timing.
 To minimize harm to the Funds and their shareholders, each Fund reserves the right to reject, in its sole discretion, any purchase order from any investor it believes has a history of abusive trading or whose trading, in its judgment, has been or may be disruptive to the Fund.
 Such disruption may include trading that may interfere with the efficient management of the Fund, may materially increase the Fund's transaction costs, administrative costs or taxes, or may otherwise be detrimental to the interests of the Fund and its shareholders.
-Each Fund may also refuse purchase transactions from Fund intermediaries it believes may be facilitating or have facilitated abusive trading practices.
+Each Fund may also refuse purchase trading practices.
 In making this judgment, the Fund may consider trading done in multiple accounts under common ownership or control.